PVR Calculator - Pulmonary Vascular Resistance

 Use this PVR calculator to determine the patient's pulmonary vascular resistance.
 What is PVR?
 Well, PVR helps to estimate the impact of pulmonary hypertension on heart function and determine the reason for any dysregulation.

-Below, you can also find an article providing the normal PVR ranges, the Wood units meaning, and what is PVR's real-life use, such as diagnosing pulmonary embolism.
+Below, you can also find an article providing the normal PVR ranges, the Wood units meaning, and what is PVR's real-life use, such as using Wells score calculator in pulmonary embolism.

 What is PVR?
 Pulmonary vascular resistance definition